torodean/Antonius-MIA/README.md

 6) git works from within the Cygwin terminal so once you are in the /Antonius-MIA directory all of the same git functions can be used.

+7) To see what dll's are required by the program for making it portable, execute objdump -p hello.exe | grep "DLL Name" while in the ../Antonius-MIA/bin and then copy those dll's to the folder with the .exe